Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:preli}, we describe some preliminaries on neural networks and PINN.
-In section \ref{sec:contProbPINN}, we describe elliptic optimal control problems via PINN based on the coupled system reformulation of the optimal control problems.
-In Section \ref{sec:erranalysis}, we present an error analysis for both constrained and unconstrained cases, which includes a detailed analysis of the approximation error and statistical errors, which in turn relies on suitable technical estimates on DNNs in Section \ref{sec:techestm}.
-Finally, in Section \ref{sec:numexp}, we present numerical examples to validate the theoretical results.
-Throughout the notation $c$ denotes a generic constant which may change at each occurrence, but it is always independent of the neural network parameters.
+In Section \ref{sec:contProbPINN}, we describe the details of OSNN for three cases.
+In Section \ref{sec:erranalysis}, we present an error analysis for both constrained and unconstrained cases, which relies on technical estimates in the appendix.
+Finally, in Section \ref{sec:numexp}, we present numerical examples to illustrate the method.
+Throughout $c$ denotes a generic constant which may change at each occurrence, but it is always independent of NN parameters.